 To register for an MDLP summer online course, please follow the instructions below:

-- Students must see a counselor for advisement to take an online course.
+- Students must email a counselor for advisement to take an online course.

-- Students will download/print and complete the MDLP summer school contract.
+- Students will download and complete the MDLP summer school contract.

-- The completed contract must be returned to the counselor to complete the online course approval form.
+- The completed contract must be emailed to the counselor to complete the online course approval form.

 - The student is responsible to register for the course at http://www.mdlp.org/amphi/

-- Students will be given the opportunity to earn up to 1.0 transferable credit or two semesters of course work.
-Note that all course work must be completed by the final deadline of July 25, 2019.
-If a student wishes to complete two semesters of course work, the second semester course work may begin at the completion of semester one; however no second semester course may begin after June 27, 2019.
+- Students will be given the opportunity to earn up to 1.0 transferable credit or two semesters of coursework.
+Note that all coursework must be completed by the final deadline of July 31, 2020.
+If a student wishes to complete two semesters of coursework, the second semester course may begin after June 25, 2020, but no later than July 6, 2020.

-- Online instructors are afforded 48 hours to grade and provide feedback.
+- Online teachers grade and provide feedback within an average time of 24 hours.
 Plan accordingly.
-All online course work must be submitted and graded before approval to complete a final exam.
+All online coursework must be submitted and graded before approval is given to complete the final exam.

 - The final course grade will be posted on the student’s transcript.
 A student who has completed 20% or more of a class and either drops or does not finish the course will receive an “F”.